Has Brexit killed the booze cruise? How to get the most out of a French shopping trip

 Getting there

-P&O Ferry, DFDS and Irish Ferries all operate ferries from Dover to Calais, with fares from £68 one way per car of four.
+P&O Ferry, DFDS and Irish Ferries all operate from Dover to Calais, with fares from £68 one way per car of four.

 Register for free to continue reading